| Title: | Inference for Functions of Multinomial Parameters |

 Vector of observed counts in each cell |

-size |
+sumx |

 Total count |

-The log multinomial coefficient
+The vector of log multinomial coefficients

-Compute a p value for the test of psi <= psi0 (lower = TRUE) or psi >= psi0 (lower = FALSE)
+Compute a p value for the test of psi <= psi0 and/or psi >= psi0

 psi0 |

-The null value |
+The null hypothesis value for the parameter being tested. |

-psi |
+f_param |

 psi_hat |